 Backpacking India Best Places To Visit in Jaipur

-About Jaipur India
+Things to Know About Jaipur When Backpacking India

 Without doubt, Jaipur city is a must-see place to visit in Rajasthan when backpacking India.
 Firstly, Jaipur forms part of India’s famous Golden Triangle owing to the triangular shape formed by the geographical location of Delhi, Agra and Jaipur.
 Maybe, you are keen to tick off these places on your bucket list and want some advice about places to see in Jaipur.
 Or perhaps, like us, you are undecided about Jaipur sightseeing because you prefer to get off the tourist treadmill.
-Having personally visited the city on our Rajasthan road trip, don’t shy away from Jaipur tourism or you will miss some unforgettable best places to visit in Jaipur.
+Having personally visited the city on our Rajasthan road trip don’t shy away from Jaipur tourism or you will miss some unforgettable best places to visit in Jaipur.

 As the capital of Rajasthan, there are many amazing historical places in Jaipur which reflect the history and culture of the royal family who still reside in City Palace.
 Furthermore, the mixture of Rajasthani and Mughal architecture of the buildings is truly impressive and when you see the sun hit the pink sandstone buildings in the old city, you will understand why Jaipur is also known as the Pink City.
 Any Jaipur tour by car is certainly an experience.
 The place is chaotic and busy, and your senses are immediately overwhelmed by noise, colour and people everywhere.
 However, there is some order to the city.
 Jaipur is laid out on a 9-grid pattern as astrologers viewed this number as lucky.
 Within each grid there is a central square and City Palace is at the heart of this layout.
 The old city is surrounded by high fortified walls with 7 gateways.
 Found within these walls are many Jaipur points of interest including Jaipur palace, the observatory and the many vibrant bazaars which sell an impressive array of goods including embroidered leather shoes and textiles, jewellery and pottery.